Lucas-Gruber/obsidian-old-callouts/README.md

 # Features

-Do it how you like it.
+Do it how you like.

 You can either replace the new ones to the old ones, or just ad the old ones as extra callouts!